barais/barais.github.io/_posts/2018-07-18-MigratingFromHibernateToEclipseLinkOnJHipster.md

 ```

-## Step 2: Change the configuration for eclipse link
+## Step 2: Change the configuration for eclipselink

 In order to use eclipselink, several configurations have to be change.